alienatedsec/solis-ha-modbus-cloud/README.md

 ![Wiring](/images/solis-ha-modbus-cloud-wiring-diagram.png)

 ## Configuration
-**Still under review - see** https://github.com/alienatedsec/solis-ha-modbus-cloud/discussions/7
+**Still under review - if you experienced data spiking in Home Assistant or in the Solis Cloud, see https://github.com/alienatedsec/solis-ha-modbus-cloud/discussions/7 and the following https://github.com/alienatedsec/solis-ha-modbus-cloud/discussions/14#discussioncomment-6132857**
 - The `TCP Server` on my [diagram](https://github.com/alienatedsec/solis-ha-modbus-cloud#diagram) and [presented here as 187 GW](https://github.com/alienatedsec/solis-ha-modbus-cloud#final-result) acts as a gateway for other network devices (e.g., the datalogger wired to `TCP Client` and for any compatible HA integration).
 - The Serial baud rate is 9600 - default on the inverter
 - The `TCP Server` - `Modbus gateway type` is set to `Auto query storage type`, and I enabled `multi-host`, so the datalogger queries will not create conflicts - at least that is my reasoning based on Waveshare documentation.